Network

 Browser Compatibility Detector

-• Category-based compatibility checks: overview, graphics, media, storage, device, security, CSS/JS
+• Review results by overview, graphics, media, storage, device, security, and frontend features

 Overview